- Latin America

 *Pro Tip!
 If it is required by an employer to submit a headshot with your resume, use a headshot with professional attire.

-Tattoos and Piercings/Gauges
+Teaching English Abroad with Tattoos and Piercings/Gauges

+One of the questions we get all the time is about teaching English abroad with tattoos.
 Tattoos and facial piercings are becoming more common across the globe, and I personally know MANY people that have taught abroad with tattoos and/or piercings without an issue.
 Half of the staff at International TEFL Academy have tattoos!
 Those rascally hooligans!

 That said, be aware that tattoos and facial piercings are still quite taboo to many people whether in your home country or abroad.
-This is especially the case when it comes to the position of a teacher who will often work in a business, or even corporate environment, or in a position of authority in a school teaching children.
+This is especially the case when it comes to the position of a teacher who will often work in a business or even corporate environment, or in a position of authority in a school teaching children.
 In many cases, you are getting hired to serve as a role model and as a public face of your school in addition to providing English language instruction.

 Having an exposed tattoo or “unique” piercing/gauge could dissuade a school or employer from hiring you.
 In some cases, schools even have a strict “no exposed tattoos/facial piercings policy”.